patriciatran/amr-ecoevo/README.md

 hmm_SampleA_ANT_9-NCBIFAM_3954240_95.out:# Alignment of 2 hits satisfying inclusion thresholds saved to: SampleA_vs_ANT_9-NCBIFAM.sto
 ```

+You can pipe this to a file, and use it for plotting later one.
+Essentially, you have a table on how many variants exist in each samples.

 7. Get a list of all files > size 0

+Hmmer.sub will write a .fasta file output even if there were no genes found.
+To only pick genes with hits for the alignment steps, we will filter the output files and create a list of samples with hits only.

 ```
 find /staging/netid/hmm_out/ -type f -size +0c > AMR_found.txt